radcamp/radcamp.github.io/AF-Biota/01_cluster_basics.md

 ### SSH for windows
 Windows computers need to use a 3rd party app for connecting to remote computers.
 The best app for this in my experience is [puTTY](https://www.putty.org/), a free SSH client.
 Right click and "Save link as" on the [64-bit binary executable link](https://the.earth.li/~sgtatham/putty/latest/w64/putty.exe).

-After installing puTTY, open it and you will see a window where you can fill out the name or IP address of the computer or cluster you want to connect to (the 'host').
-To connect to the cluster, enter: lem.ib.usp.br.
-Make sure that the port is set to 22.
-Click 'Open'.
+After installing puTTY, open it and you will see a box where you can enter the "Host Name (or IP Address)" of the computer you want to connect to (the 'host').
+To connect to the USP cluster, enter: `lem.ib.usp.br`.
+The default "Connection Type" should be "SSH", and the default "Port" should be "22".
+It's good to verify these values.
+Leave everything else as defualt and click "Open".

 ![png](01_cluster_basics_files/01_puTTY.png)